 - Ensure that all players are in the correct playing uniform.
 The blue playing top is worn in all regular home matches.
 The red top is to be worn in any away matches against Southern and Forestville.
 If two Norwood teams are playing each other the first named team will wear blue, and the other red.
 All players are to present a professional image when representing the club, and non Norwood gear is not to be worn to matches.

-- Ensure that the reversible training top is worn to each practice session
+- Ensure that the correct uniform is worn for training – RED or BLUE playing singlet or reversible training top is to be worn to each session

 - Ensure each player at the game has a named drink bottle.
 It is preferable that they also each have their own towel.
 Drink bottles and towels should NOT be shared.
 The Manager should offer drinks from the bench as players come off the court.
 The on-court players sit on the bench during time-outs and the players on the bench stand up.
 Do not allow parents or siblings to sit on the players’ bench.